stfc/PSyclone/doc/dynamo0p3.rst

 .. note:: In the Dynamo 0.3 API only :ref:`dynamo_built-ins` are permitted
           to write to scalar arguments (and hence perform reductions).
-          Furthermore, this permission is currently restricted for integer scalars (``GH_INTEGER``) as the LFRic infrastructure does not yet support integer reductions.
+          Furthermore, this permission is currently restricted to integer scalars (``GH_INTEGER``) as the LFRic infrastructure does not yet support integer reductions.